Here are some more paired words that sound the same. Review them, and then use them in

 your writings and speech.

 formally: in a refined way

-He formally asked the girl to the banquet.
+He formally asked the girl to the banquet. formerly: in the past

 The new soldier had formerly lived in Duluth, Minnesota.